Social capital: Parental involvement

+Childcare Costs

+Economic barriers such as high child care costs can limit access to social and economic opportunities, particularly for lower-income families, thereby contributing to broader patterns of social inequality.
+Childcare costs can contribute to social inequality as lower-income families often spend more of their income families often spend more of their income on care, limiting their access to economic opportunities.
+High childcare costs may also reduce labor force participation among lower-income parents, to them having to readjust to their economic inequalities.

 Without social capital in the area of education, teachers and parents who play a responsibility in a students learning, the significant impacts on their child's academic learning can rely on these factors.
 With focus on parents contributing to their child's academic progress as well as being influenced by social capital in education.
 Without the contribution by the parent in their child's education, gives parents less opportunity and participation in the student's life.
 As Tedin and Weiher (2010) state, "one of the most important factors in promoting student success is the active involvement of parents in a child's education."
 With parents also involved in activities and meetings the school conducts, the more involved parents are with other parents and the staff members.
 Thus parent involvement contributes to social capital with becoming more involved in the school community and participating makes the school a sustainable and easy to run community.

 Sampson et al. (1999) stress the normative or goal-directed dimension of social capital, claiming that "resources or networks alone (e.g. voluntary associations, friendship ties, organisational density) are neutral---they may or may not be effective mechanism for achieving intended effect."